chkoreff/Fexl/README.md

 	git clone git@github.com:chkoreff/Fexl.git
 	cd Fexl

 There you will see a script called "build".
-You can run `./build` by itself to see all the options, but here's a quick summary:
+You can run `./build help` to see all the options, but here's a quick summary:

 To install in the standard /usr directory: